Stonehill College

 An ingenious method to determine the cycle length was discovered by Philip Friedman whose paper is described by David Kahn in his seminal history of cryptography as "the most important single publication in cryptology."
 Friedman defines the index of coincidence, a statistical measure of text, that for normal English is about 6.6%, but for a random collection of letters is only about 3.8%.

-To determine the index of coincidence of a particular piece of text, take the text, rotate it by some random number of places, and write the rotated text underneath the original text.
+To determine the index of coincidence of a particular piece of text, take the text, rotate it by some arbitrary number of places, and write the rotated text underneath the original text.
 For example, the sentence below is rotated by 58 characters and the rotated version appears beneath it.

 alanturingbreakscodeslikenobodysbusinessbuthispersonallifesadlybecameeverybodysbusiness